nuriel77/iri-playbook/docs/maintenance.rst

 .. note::

-  The foundation might announce additional information regarding upgrades, for example whether to use the ``--rescan`` flag etc.
+  The foundation might announce additional information in tandem with upgrades, for example whether to use the ``--rescan`` flag, remove older database etc.
-  Such options can be specified in the ``OPTIONS=""`` value in the same file.
+  If required, additional options can be specified under the ``OPTIONS=""`` value in the configuration file (/etc/default/iri for Ubuntu or /etc/sysconfig/iri for CentOS).
+The database folder is in ``/var/lib/iri/target/mainnetdb`` and can be removed using ``rm -rf /var/lib/iri/target/mainnetdb*``.

 .. upgradeIotaMonitoring::